 Bidart’s sixth book, Star Dust, was published in 2005.
 Like Desire, it is divided in two parts.
 The first section is composed of the short poems published as the Pulitzer-prize nominated chapbook “Music like Dirt,” and the second of eight short lyrics and a long narrative poem that continues the series Bidart began in Into the Western Night.
 Like the rest of the collection, “The Third Hour of the Night” focuses on the human urge to make or create, but does so by subverting the process described in the first half.
 Jacob Edmund, the Boston Review, wrote that “the failure to realize ‘the human need to make’ in the first section becomes an effort to make by unmaking the self in the second.
 The two sections interpenetrate, mirror, and modify one another, creating a dynamic and impressively realized whole.”
 “The Third Hour of the Night” tells the story of Benvenuto Cellini, a contemporary of Michelangelo—and a sorcerer—who struggles to complete a bronze statue of Perseus holding Medusa’s head.
 The intense drive towards creation, the way we shape and give form to experience, is the central theme of Star Dust.
 Reviewing the book for the New York Times, Langdon Hammer noted that Bidart’s emphasis was both on the way we shape “or mis-shape” our lives: “The qualification is important.
 Making is our best chance for meaning, he [Bidart] insists. ‘‘Without clarity about what we make,’’ however, it becomes ‘‘a curse, a misfortune’; and what each of us must make, let alone how to make it, is never clear.”
 The book, which was nominated for a National Book Award, employed familiar Bidart typography—block capital, italics, blank space—and techniques such as dramatic monologue, quotation, and paraphrase.

 Bidart’s recent books include Watching the Spring Festival (2008), his first book of lyric poems; and Metaphysical Dog (2013), which won the National Books Critics Circle Award and was a finalist for the National Book Award.
-His Half-Light: Collected Poems 1965-2016 won the National Book Award.
+His Half-Light: Collected Poems 1965-2016 won the National Book Award and Pulitzer Prize in Poetry.